 Choosing an outdoor easel can be a bit complicated, especially when we have limited funds, because there are so many competing factors to think about.
 Wouldn’t it be nice to just buy all of them and test them individually?

-In this blog entry I’ll discuss what I’ve done to customize my own outdoor easel, what I think are the two best plein air easels on the market right now, and even what the best options are when you’re working on a tighter budget ($200 and under).
+In this blog entry I’ll discuss what I’ve done to customize my own outdoor easel, what I think are the three best plein air easels on the market right now, and even what the best options are when you’re working on a tighter budget ($200 and under).

 My Customized Plein Air Easel

 My French easel was a Christmas present from my parents when I was 16, back when pretty much everything was made of higher quality materials.
 Today we have to be more careful in our selection because craftsmanship and materials have been slowly slipping for many years now.

 The reason quality parts matter so much is because when we are outdoors in the middle of a painting, a poor quality easel can completely derail our creative efforts.

 Have you ever had the easel leg’s wingnuts loosen while you were painting?
 Having your easel tip over in the middle of a painting is devastating.
 Maybe you’ve also had to deal with low quality wood warping and misshaping, making it nearly impossible to position your painting correctly.

 I purchased a Soltek easel back in the late 90’s for about $500.
 Jim Wilcox, who designed the easel, is one of the best plein air artists in the country.
 His easel concept is brilliant – unfortunately the execution fell below my expectations.

 Occasionally one of the legs acts cantankerous and gets stuck up or down, or doesn’t want to stay in place at all.
 If that was the only defect it had I would still be happy with it though, because it’s so portable and convenient.